On October 15th, Asia Promotion Association launched a "Hepatitis B" eradication campaign in Alberta article cover image

 On the morning of October 15, 2014, the Asian Pacific Community in Action held a press conference to launch a statewide campaign to eliminate "Hepatitis B" starting from the 15th.
-Lloyd Y. Asaato, executive director of Asia Promotion Association, introduced to reporters their screening and information on hepatitis B and hepatitis C over the past 12 years.
+Lloyd, Executive Director of the Asian Pacific Community in Action.
+Y.Asaato introduced to reporters their screening and information on hepatitis B and hepatitis C over the past 12 years.

->Executive Director of Asia Promotion Association LLoyd Y. Asaato
+Executive Director of Asia Promotion Association LLoyd Y.Asaato

 Jennifer Yeager Therapeutic Specialist-HBV

-The only full-time person in the province to control hepatitis B for the government
+The only full-time person in the province to control hepatitis B

 Asian doctor Phat D. Hoang